buttheadbob/MDK-SE/Advanced:-IGC.md

 ### Unicast
 Unicast messages are sent to a specified Programming Block.
+This allows more efficient use of communications to only those scripts that are affected by the information.

 # Example code